devternity/reviews/README.md

 * speakers must never expect audience to read the slides (except schemes, algorithms, where speaker is explaining it step by step)
 * speakers must design minimalistic slides.
 An ideal slide has a single buzzword or a short sentence.
 All supporting information should be spoken.

+* avoid "true, but useless" ideas, concepts and statements.
+There are many good ideas out there.
+We have to preserve only useful ones.

 # dont's

 * speakers must not read from the transcript